suszynski/optimized-c-routines/README.md

 - [ ] Add C/C++ header files for both **x86** and **x86-64** functions (for easier linking from C/C++ projects)
 - [ ] Benchmark against libc equivalents
 - [ ] Add unit tests (possibly in C)
+- [ ] Optimize the code further by avoiding only byte targeting instructions and using larger ones like qword